jlearnph/Facebook-Duplicate-Checker/README.md

 Disclaimer: This program is intended for informational and personal use only.
 This program is released as-is.
 I do not take any responsibility for anything you do and happens to your account / device while using this program.

+FAQ:

+1. Why does this ask for my facebook email and password?
+  - Some fake accounts are private, hence you could not see them when you are not logged in.

+2. What is the criteria for a facebook profile to be flagged as fake
+  - the format of the facebook account link is [firstname].[lastname].[number]
+  - there is no profile picture

+3. Can I download your code and run it myself?
+  - Yes!
+You could

+4.